springone2gx2015/scs-on-pws/readme.md

 ## (Optional) Dynamically update Config Server configured

-If you have not cloned the [sample configuration repository on GitHub (https://github.com/springone2gx2015/sample-spring-cloud-config)](https://github.com/springone2gx2015/sample-spring-cloud-config), do so now and **point your `config-service` to the cloned repository** using the PWS console and Config Service dashboard.
+If you have not forked and cloned the [sample configuration repository on GitHub (https://github.com/springone2gx2015/sample-spring-cloud-config)](https://github.com/springone2gx2015/sample-spring-cloud-config), do so now and **point your `config-service` to the cloned repository** using the PWS console and Config Service dashboard.
 (See the _Setup the Config Service_ section for more details on how to do this.)